cherryridge/CherryGrove/README.md

 <h1 align="center">CherryGrove</h1>

-A highly customizable scripting-based block game framework made for the next generation.
+🌸⛰️ A highly customizable scripting-based block game framework made for the next generation.

 ## Goals

 1. None of actual gameplay content is built-in, so basically every aspect of gameplay is changeable.
-2. Highly customizable via JSON or JavaScript.
-Most of the gameplay definitions can be changed dynamically.
-   - Also, it's not difficult to develop your own modding API in C++.
+2. Add features with content packs using JSON, JavaScript, WebAssembly or Lua.
-3. High performance due to V8 engine and various intrinsic components that can be quickly accessed by packs.
+3. High performance by optimizations, intrinsic components and better dependencies.
-4. Integrate camera presets and offline-rendering to provide tools for animation creation.
-5. Abilities and plans to support various platforms: Windows, Linux, Mac, Android, iOS, Web (emscripten).
+5. Support most platforms out there: Windows, Linux, Mac, Android, iOS, and iPadOS.
-6. Completely free and open source, licensed under [GPL-3.0-or-later](LICENSE).
+6. Free of charge for non-commercial users and source-available.

 ## Documentation